Skip to content

 • Orders the development of a National Security Memorandum that directs the National Security Council and the White House Chief of Staff to ensure that the US military and intelligence community use AI safely, ethically, and effectively.

-On July 31, the Senate Commerce Committee reported out for consideration on the Senate Floor S. 3312, the Artificial Intelligence Research, Innovation, and Accountability Act.
-TNPA has been working closely on this legislation with Senator John Thune (R-SD), the Senate Republican Whip.
-Senator Thune is the lead sponsor of S. 3312, which includes a bipartisan group of eight Senators – four Republicans and four Democrats – who have signed on to the Thune bill.
+In July 2024, the Senate Commerce Committee reported out for consideration on the Senate Floor S. 3312, the Artificial Intelligence Research, Innovation, and Accountability Act.
+TNPA has been working closely on this legislation with Senator John Thune (R-SD), the lead sponsor of S. 3312, which includes a bipartisan group of eight Senators – four Republicans and four Democrats – who have signed on to the bill.
 This legislation represents a balanced approach to the potential regulation of AI, including calling for the Department of Commerce to be the principal regulator of AI.
-The legislation provides for a layered level of regulation depending on the level of potential risk associated with the use of AI – the greater the potential risk, the higher level of regulation.
-Given that Congress has recessed until after the November election, the legislation is not expected to be taken up this year on the Senate floor, but its passage out of the Commerce Committee is significant and it could be taken up early next year.
+The legislation provides for a layered level of regulation depending on the potential risk associated with the use of AI – the greater the potential risk, the higher the level of regulation.

-On March 13, 2024, the European Parliament formally adopted the European Union (EU) Artificial Intelligence Act (AI Act).
+In March 2024, the European Parliament formally adopted the European Union (EU) Artificial Intelligence Act (AI Act).
 This represents the world’s first comprehensive law regulating AI.
-Over the next few months and years, the AI Act will be specified and supplemented further by secondary EU legislation — implementing and delegated acts to be adopted by the EU Commission.
+Over the next few years, the AI Act will be specified and supplemented further by secondary EU legislation implementing and delegated acts to be adopted by the EU Commission.

 The law is broad and introduces sweeping new obligations and restrictions.
-The Act would classify AI systems depending on the level of risk they pose to health, safety, and fundamental rights.
+The Act would classify AI systems depending on their risk level to health, safety, and fundamental rights.
 According to this risk-based approach, there are four levels of risk: unacceptable, high, limited, and minimal/none.
-AI systems that create unacceptable risk — including social credit scoring systems and certain predictive policing applications — are entirely banned, while high-risk AI systems are subject to extensive requirements and regulation, and limited-risk AI systems bear fewer significant regulatory burdens.
+AI systems that create unacceptable risk, including social credit scoring systems and certain predictive policing applications, are entirely banned.
+High-risk AI systems are subject to extensive requirements and regulation, and limited-risk AI systems bear fewer significant regulatory burdens.

 The agreement defines an AI system as a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.